|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 Business continuity and disaster recovery

 - SPT's IT department is responsible for directing, coordinating, and supporting the DR efforts for its critical business systems.
-Data centers managed by third parties reside in Miami and Alpharetta, Ga. and offer security and disaster preparedness.
+Data centers managed by third parties are in Miami and Alpharetta, Ga., and offer security and disaster preparedness.
+Both facilities provide SSAE-18 SOC reports where security and environmental controls are audited annually.

-- Appropriate backup procedures exist.
-Its DR plan is extensive and detailed, requires annual testing, and includes a recovery time objective of 12 hours for specific applications to be recovered from its primary data center.
-Its DR plan is reviewed and approved annually by SPT's chief information officer.
-LNR concluded its most recent DR testing on June 19, 2019, and experienced no loss of functionality or data.
+- The DR plan is extensive and detailed and includes a recovery time objective of 12 hours for specific applications to be recovered from its primary data center.
+The plan is stored and maintained on the corporate intranet, with hard copies maintained at all IT-staffed sites.
+Its DR plan is tested and reviewed annually by SPT's chief information officer.
+LNR concluded its most recent DR testing on August 19, 2022 and experienced no loss of functionality or data.

-- An employee backup location that provides recovery services for 20 employees for a 30-day period are located in preferred co-working office space Florida locations in Miami Beach, West Palm Beach, and Maitland, as well as in Fayetteville, Ga.
-Once the 30-day agreement has concluded, an alternate arrangement to extend the use of the facility is possible, in the event of a long-term interruption.
+- In addition, an employee backup location providing recovery services for 32 employees for a 30-day period are in preferred Florida co-working office space locations in Miami Beach, West Palm Beach, and Maitland as well as in Fayetteville, Ga.
+Once the 30-day agreement has concluded, an alternate arrangement to extend the use of the facility is possible in the event of a long-term interruption.

-- LNR has an extensive security process and controls for protecting private information and preventing cyber-attacks that include security procedures for personal information and vendor information security management.
+- SPT/LNR has deployed the industry-recognized National Institute of Standards and Technology cybersecurity framework, procedures, and infrastructure to protect against cybersecurity threats.
+It maintains an extensive information security program and controls for protecting private information and preventing cyber-attacks that include security procedures for personal information and vendor information security management.

-- Internal phishing campaigns are conducted quarterly and penetration testing is performed by a third party on an annual basis.
-The last test, performed on Oct.
-30, 2019, cited no material problems.
+- Internal phishing campaigns are conducted semi-annually, and penetration testing is performed by a third party annually.
+The last test, performed on Dec.
+22, 2022, cited no material problems.
+In addition, monthly scans of perimeter systems and internal hosts are conducted and addressed.

-- Additionally, LNR maintains cybersecurity insurance that covers consumer credit monitoring services, remediation services/cost of a cybersecurity event, and specified vendor cybersecurity risk.
+- In addition, LNR maintains cybersecurity insurance that covers consumer credit monitoring services, remediation services/cost of a cybersecurity event, and specified vendor cybersecurity risk.

 Policies and procedures

-- LNR's P&Ps manuals are comprehensive and well-documented.
-P&Ps cover each department and their related functions, including procedures for required approvals depending on the nature of the asset and contemplated resolution strategies.
+- LNR's P&Ps manuals cover each department and their related functions, including procedures for required approvals depending on the nature of the asset and contemplated resolution strategies.

-- LNR reviews, documents, and approves changes to its operational P&Ps as servicing staff identifies new specific issues that affect servicing activities and as new processes are developed to address any such issues.
+- LNR reviews, documents, and approves changes to its operational P&Ps as servicing staff identify new specific issues affecting servicing activities and as new processes are developed to address any such issues.

 - Following the legal department's review, updated P&Ps are circulated to the employees to acknowledge receipt and confirm compliance.